Pyot/todo-compound-context/README.md

 3. `fatures/drag-and-drop` - drag and drop functionality has been added on that branch.
 I selected to that a [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc "react-sortable-hoc")

 4. `features/local-storage` - todo array is added to the browser local storage.

+5. `master` - where you can see the most updated app.

 ### Features